CharlesCarley/HackComputer/README.md

 I believe it is a dead project, which is a shame because it is an awesome tool-set to `quickly` throw together and test grammars.

 - [GoldParser](http://www.goldparser.org/)

+## Current State

+This is still a work in progress.
+Its on hold for the time being until I have more time to devote to it.
+It doesn't really do much on the surface.
+The Jack language is still very basic, and cannot really do much of anything.

+This all just a hobby for me and the thought of actually finding job writing code seems farther off now more than ever.